The Parametric Closure Problem: Series-parallel partial orders

 \begin{corollary} If $P$ is a series-parallel partial order with $n$ elements, then $\polygon(P)$ has at most $2n$ vertices. \end{corollary}

-However, the depth of the formula for $\polygon(P)$ may be linear, so using Lemma~\ref{lem:combine-polygons} to construct $\polygon(P)$ could be inefficient.
+However, the depth of the formula for $\polygon(P)$ may be linear, so using \autoref{cor:formula-complexity} to construct $\polygon(P)$ could be inefficient.
 We now describe a faster algorithm.
 The key idea is to follow the same formula to build $\polygon(P)$, but to represent each intermediate result (a convex polygon) by a data structure that allows the $\Cup$ and $\oplus$ operations to be performed more quickly for pairs of polygons of unbalanced sizes.
-Note that a Minkowski sum operation between a polygon of high complexity and a polygon of bounded complexity can change a constant fraction of the vertex coordinates, so to allow fast Minkowski sums our representation cannot store these coordinates explicitly.